 Bowen work is subtle.
 Time is allowed between moves or sequences of moves so that the body can adjust and incorporate changes in fascial holding.
 Treatments tend to be brief, 30 to 40 minutes is usual, and clients are asked to carefully follow certain simple guidelines following their session to gain the most benefit.
 Results can sometimes be immediate but normally occur gradually over several days or even weeks.

 The sorts of conditions which have been reported to respond well to Bowen Therapy are listed on the "Can I Help You?" page on this web site.
 Others which are not listed there include digestive disorders (like irritable bowel syndrome), some hormonal imbalances, migraine, problems with new-born babies like colic and reflux, and lymphatic problems.

 Treatment of lymphatic problems with Bowen is an exciting new innovation and I am pleased to be able to offer this form of lymphatic stimulation therapy to people who suffer from these disorders.

-There are a number of sources of information about Bowen on the web.
-Those I've found helpful include this one from an American Bowen therapist and the Bowen Therapists Professional Association website which among other things provides a guide to Bowen practitioners in the UK.
+The Bowen Therapists Professional Association website provides a guide to Bowen practitioners in the UK.
 The BTPA has also prepared an introductory video clip (see below)